RSDO-DS3/SloREL/README.md

  To run this project we recomend python 3.8.

- First we need to extract the folder contained in BERT_data.zip into the project folder.
+ First we need to extract the folder contained in BERT_data.zip into the folder `src`.

  To install dependecies run `pip install -r requirements.txt -f https://download.pytorch.org/whl/cpu/torch_stable.html` in the root folder of this project.

- Run `uvicorn", "main:app --host 0.0.0.0 --port 8000` in the project folder to run the aplication on http://0.0.0.0:8000.
+ Run `uvicorn", "main:app --host 0.0.0.0 --port 8000` in the folder `src` to run the aplication on http://0.0.0.0:8000.

  ## Use